Kaustubh-404/TrackYourTax/README.md

 ## Usage

-Once the installation is complete and the application is running, you can access the TaxRevenueTransparency platform through your web browser.
+Once the installation is complete and the application is running, you can access the Track My Tax platform through your web browser.
 The interface should be user-friendly and intuitive.

 As a user, you can explore government financial transactions, search for specific entries, and view detailed information about each transaction.
 The transparency of these financial records aims to foster public trust and promote accountability.